“The airport is

 Most tourists only

-spend a maximum of one night in Dar es Salaam, before heading off on
+spend a maximum of one night in Dar es Salaam before heading off on

-a quick look at the old town.
+quick look at the old town.

 Well, I only thought I’d seen pandemonium.
 The streets are lined

-piled in the street between the parked cars.
+with vendors, and their wares – shoes and clothes – are piled in the street between the parked cars.
 Everyone is rummaging

 about in the piles.
 How anyone can keep track of what belongs to whom